dmeditor/dmeditor/README.md

 ### Highlights
 - Block based
 - Real WYSIWYG(What you see is what you get)
-- Widgets like heading, paragraph, table, full image, content blocks, carousel
 - Easy to create your own widget
 - Data is saved in json
-- Widgets supporting data source and showing them instantly
-- Can be embeded to a page to edit from frontend

 ### Installation